datatrail-jhu/12_package/manuscript/09_release.md

 Here you see that there was 1 warning.
 The warning here has to do with an outside requirement, qpdf.
 If you google this warning, you'll see that this warning is really only applicable if you want to submit your package to CRAN and that it requires installing qpdf.
 However, as we don't want to submit to CRAN at this point, we're in pretty good shape with no errors, notes, or other warnings!

-Generally, **errors** should be fixed regardless of whehter you're submitting to cran. **Warnings** are likely to cause an issue if you submit to release your package on CRAN. **Notes** are mild issues.
+Generally, **errors** should be fixed regardless of whether you're submitting to CRAN. **Warnings** are likely to cause an issue if you submit to release your package on CRAN. **Notes** are mild issues.
 It's best to ultimately have none of each of these, but it's not essential to address them all if the package is just for your own use.

 ### Continuous Integration: Travis